Cremona

 Economic and fiscal incentives

-• Reduces the primary and secondary land development expenses for the identified areas, as follow: Standard parameter of the Municipality: 127.60 € for trade/managerial Improvement parameter for the identified areas: 73.30 € for tourism accomodating activity
+• Reducing the primary and secondary land development expenses for the identified areas, as follow: Standard parameter of the Municipality: 127.60 € for trade/managerial Improvement parameter for the identified areas: 73.30 € for tourism accomodating activity

 Promotional activities and assistance to investors